ConduitIO/conduit-connector-snowflake/README.md

 it to `Record` sets metadata variable `table`, set metadata variable `action` - `insert`, increase `index`.

 #### CDC Iterator

+haris: it's worth considering the option to skip snapshot and start with CDC. that's something some connectors offer. but imho out of scope of this PR.

+haris: can you briefly describe the metadata columns in the generated stream?

 CDC iterator starts working if snapshot iterator method `HasNext` return false.
 CDC iterator uses snowflake stream (more information about streams https://docs.snowflake.com/en/user-guide/streams-intro.html)